endafarrell/endafarrell.github.io-src/content/pages/index.rst

-Engineeering lead; Business outcomesdriven software architect; and data-science engineer with a repeatedly-proven ability to decompose large systems into manageable and discrete components, and to get teams to deliver.
+Engineering lead; business outcomes-driven software architect and data-science engineer with a repeatedly-proven ability to decompose large systems into manageable and discrete components, and to get teams to deliver.